 Ovintiv does not have general employment contracts with our NEOs; however, each NEO has a change in control ("CIC") agreement that provides for payment of severance and other termination benefits upon a qualifying termination following a CIC.
+Effective February 27, 2024, our NEO CIC agreements were amended in several regards and the table below is reflective of the terms and provisions of such agreements.
 The treatment of each NEO's LTI awards upon a termination of employment following a CIC is governed by the applicable LTI plan.
 The relevant terms of our executive CIC arrangements and treatment of LTI awards are summarized in the table below.

 Application CEO and all other ELT members.
 Trigger A CIC and subsequent termination of executive's employment within 24 months either: (i) by Ovintiv other than for Cause; or (ii) by the executive for Good Reason.
 Cause is defined as anything that would constitute "just cause" for the summary of your employment at common law.
 Good Reason is defined as a material adverse change in your employment terms.
-Severance Lump sum cash payment equal to two times the sum of the executive's base salary, annual allowance, professional membership fees reimbursement, matching contributions to investment plan, and annual bonus award (based on average bonus award paid over preceding three years).
-Benefits Continuation of health, dental, life, disability, and accident insurance benefits for 24 months (or a lump sum payment in lieu).
-Career counseling, financial counseling, and executive benefits for 24 months.
-Pension Continued accrual or crediting of contributions (for Defined Contribution pension plan participants) or cash payment equal to the value thereof for 24 months.
-Stock Options/SARs All unvested stock options/SARs vest immediately and remain exercisable until the earlier of 24 months and the expiration date.
+Severance Lump sum cash payment equal to 2.5 times (or 3.0 times for Mr. McCracken) the sum of the executive's base salary, annual allowance, professional membership fees reimbursement, matching contributions to investment plan, and annual bonus award (based on average bonus award paid over preceding three years).
+Benefits Continuation of health, dental, life, disability, and accident insurance benefits (or a lump sum payment in lieu), career counseling, financial counseling, and executive benefits for 30 months (or 36 months in the case of Mr. McCracken).
+Pension Continued accrual or crediting of contributions (for Defined Contribution pension plan participants) or cash payment equal to the value thereof for 30 months (or 36 months in the case of Mr. McCracken).
+Stock Options/SARs All unvested stock options/stock appreciation rights ("SARs") vest immediately and remain exercisable until the earlier of 24 months and the expiration date.
 PSUs All outstanding PSUs immediately vest and become payable at the level specified in the plan document and at the price at which shares of Ovintiv common stock are valued for purposes of the CIC.
 RSUs Any unvested RSUs immediately vest and are payable based on the price at which shares of Ovintiv common stock are valued for purposes of the CIC.